dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 }
 ```

-Adding a new record field (to magic from nothing) does not work.
+Adding a new record field  does not work.
+The reason is simple: the upgrade would need to supply values for the new field out of thin air.
+In this example, the upgrade would need to conjure up some value for the  `description` field of every existing `card` in `map`.